Pavlo-UK/Positioning/friendship/README.md

-# 🤝 Positioning Friendship — GPT SEEDS
+# 🤝 Positioning Friendship

-Structured seeds for sovereign friendship, masculine alliance, and emotional clarity without sentimentality.
+**Coming Soon** — This module will explore:

+- Masculine alliance without dependency
+- Brotherhood rituals and sovereign accountability
+- Calm confrontation and high-signal dialogue
+- Long-arc friendship without emotional volatility

 ---

-## 🎯 Purpose

-To guide GPT systems in modelling:
+## 📐 Planned Seeds

+- `Function & Logic`
+- `Tone & Language Architecture`
+- `Crisis & Withdrawal Protocols`
-- Brotherhood rituals
+- `Legacy Alignment`
-- Clear, non-performative support
-- Disagreement without collapse
-- Loyalty, honesty, and growth-linked friction

 ---

-## 🧩 Upcoming GPT Seeds

-- `friendship_function_seed_v1.md`
-- `friendship_tone_seed_v1.md` *(planned)*
-- `friendship_crisis_seed_v1.md` *(planned)*

----

-## 📐 Format

-- `yaml` frontmatter for developer use
-- `markdown` architecture for GPT+human clarity
-- Structured tone, layered philosophy, and low-reactivity rhythm

----

-## 🪪 License

-Released under **Creative Commons Attribution 4.0**
-> Use it.
-Credit it.
-Build on it.
+**This is not socialising.
+This is structured brotherhood.**
+Friendship in Positioning is not based on comfort — but on **coherence**.